Languages with official recognition in India: Implementation

 Various steps have been taken by the Indian government to implement the use and familiarisation of Hindi extensively.
 Dakshina Bharat Hindi Prachar Sabha headquartered at Chennai was formed to spread Hindi in South Indian states.
-Regional Hindi implementation offices at Bengaluru, Thiruvananthapuram, Mumbai, Kolkata, Guwahati, Bhopal, Delhi and Ghaziabad have been established to monitor the implementation of Hindi in Central government offices and PSUs.
+Regional Hindi implementation offices at Bangalore, Thiruvananthapuram, Mumbai, Kolkata, Guwahati, Bhopal, Delhi and Ghaziabad have been established to monitor the implementation of Hindi in Central government offices and PSUs.

 Annual targets are set by the Department of Official Language regarding the amount of correspondence being carried out in Hindi.
 A Parliament Committee on Official Language constituted in 1976 periodically reviews the progress in the use of Hindi and submits a report to the President.
 The governmental body which makes policy decisions and established guidelines for the promotion of Hindi is the Kendriya Hindi Samiti (est. 1967).
 In every city that has more than ten central Government offices, a Town Official Language Implementation Committee is established and cash awards are given to government employees who write books in Hindi.
 All Central government offices and PSUs are to establish Hindi Cells for implementation of Hindi in their offices.

 In 2016, the government announced plans to promote Hindi in government offices in Southern and Northeast India.

 The Indian constitution does not specify the official languages to be used by the states for the conduct of their official functions and leaves each state free to, through its legislature, adopt Hindi or any language used in its territory as its official language or languages.
 The language need not be one of those listed in the Eighth Schedule, and several states have adopted official languages which are not so listed.
 Examples include Kokborok in Tripura and Mizo in Mizoram.